Part 5: Loading `SKILL.md`

 return skills

-Then it creates the short listing we will inject into the agent prompt:
+Then it creates the short listing we'll inject into the agent prompt:

 def get_description(self) -> str: